 The case study is an urban catchment located near the city center of Lucerne, Switzerland (Fig. 1).
-The catchment in total covers 77.0 ha, whereas 30.2 ha are connected to the combined sewer network.
-The catchment drains towards Lake Lucerne, with higher gradients at the upper part and moderate to low gradients in the lower part.
-The drainage system consists of separate and combined sewers (storm water and foul sewage share one pipe infrastructure) with a total network length of 11.2 km; hereinafter only combined sewers are considered.
+The catchment in total covers 77.0 ha, whereas 30.2 ha are connected to the combined sewer network: 11.5 ha of total area (5.3 ha impervious area) are connected to location A and 30.2 ha (13.6 ha) are connected to locations B and C. The catchment drains towards Lake Lucerne, with higher gradients at the upper part and moderate to low gradients in the lower part.
+The drainage system consists

+- of separate and combined sewers (storm water and foul sewage share one pipe infrastructure) with a total network length of 11.2 km; hereinafter only combined sewers are considered.
 Both storm water and wastewater flows are solely driven by gravity.
-An overflow structure is built in the lower part of the catchment to alleviate network capacity excess during heavy rainfall.
-In this case, the carry-on flow towards the sewage treatment plant is hydraulically constrained (location B in Fig. 1), and excess water is spilled via a side-flow weir followed by a small retention tank (approximate 100 $m^3$ ) into Lake Lucerne (location C in Fig. 1).
+An overflow structure is built in the lower part of the catchment to alleviate network capacity excess during heavy rainfall -(CSO location in Fig. 1).
+In this case, the carry-on flow towards the sewage treatment plant is hydraulically constrained (location B in Fig. 1), and excess water is spilled via a side-flow weir followed by a small retention tank (approximate 100 m^3) into Lake - 20 Lucerne (location C in Fig. 1).

-The flow rate at the outlet of the combined sewer system (location B) is monitored for a period of about 12 months from July 2014 to June 2015.
+The flow rate at the outlet of the combined sewer system (location B) is monitored for a period of about-12 months from July 2014 to June 2015.
 In order to reduce measurement uncertainty, the water level and flow velocity was recorded using two different combi-sensors with different monitoring techniques (in-situ Doppler-ultrasound technique, ex-situ ultrasound-radar technique) in parallel.
 The recording interval was set to 1 min and 15 min for the Doppler-ultrasound sensor and the ultrasound-radar sensor, respectively.
 This data is used to calibrate and validate (split-sample approach) a hydrodynamic sewer model which was set up based on infrastructure data from the municipality cadaster database.
 More details on the catchment, particularly on the urban land use characteristics, the monitoring set-up, model calibration procedure are given in Tokarczyk et al. (2015).